saltstack/salt/HACKING.rst

 ~~~~~~~~~~~~~

 Salt uses both docstrings, as well as normal reStructuredText files in
 the ``salt/doc`` folder for documentation.
+Since we use nox, you can
-To build the docs and view
-them in your browser, simply run:
+build your docs and view them in your browser with this one-liner:

 ::

-   python -m nox -e 'docs-html(compress=False, clean=False)'
-   cd _build/html; python -m http.server
+   python -m nox -e 'docs-html(compress=False, clean=False)'; cd doc/_build/html; python -m webbrowser http://localhost:8000/contents.html; python -m http.server

 The first time this will take a while because there are a *lot* of
 modules.
 Maybe you should go grab some dessert if you already finished
 that sandwich.
-But once Sphinx is done building the docs you can go to
+But once Sphinx is done building the docs, python should
+launch your default browser with the URL
+http://localhost:8000/contents.html.
+Now you can navigate to your docs
-http://localhost:8000/contents.html and view the docs as they exist.
-If
-you make changes, you can simply run this:
+and ensure your changes exist.
+If you make changes, you can simply run
+this:

 ::

-   cd -; python -m nox -e 'docs-html(compress=False, clean=False)'; cd _build/html; python -m http.server
+   cd -; python -m nox -e 'docs-html(compress=False, clean=False)'; cd doc/_build/html; python -m http.server

-And get your updated docs.
+And then refresh your browser to get your updated docs.
+This one should
+be quite a bit faster since Sphinx won’t need to rebuild everything.

 If your change is a doc-only change, you can go ahead and commit/push
 your code and open a PR.
 Otherwise you’ll want to write some tests and